Seidomo/201-reading-notes/class09.md

 text between these tags, this
 message will get sent to the
 server along with whatever the user has typed.
-(Some sites use JavaScript to clear this information when the user clicks in the text area.)
+Some sites use JavaScript to clear this information when the user clicks in the text area.

-### Drop Down List Box

 - select
-A drop down list box (also
+A drop down list box also
-known as a select box) allows
+known as a select box allows
 users to select one option from a drop down list.
 The select element is used